GeanKaminski/jasminetesting/README.md

 # Jasmine Feedreader Testing

 A web-based application that reads RSS feeds.
 Using Jasmine, we provide an testing environment for the application.
-This project is for the Udacity Fron-End Nanodegree.
+This project is for the Udacity Front-End Nanodegree.

 ## To Run the FeedReader and Testing